nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/load-balancing.md

 traffic with very low latency using Closest balancing policy, or one might just want to evenly balance another endpoint with Round Robin policy.
 {{< /callout >}}

-Continue reading about what actually happens in the Oakestra network component.